groundwater/binary-fusion/README.md

 #### Process Hierarchy

+When the Application Container starts, it runs all processes in the `Procfile`.
+Each process is started as a child of the App Container.

+The web api server is also started by the App Container.
+The web server can issue commands to the App Container, such as starting or stopping individual processes.
+The app container communicates with the web server via a shared pipe.

     init
-        -> supervisor (uid root)
+        -> application container (uid root)
             -> application processes (uid application)
             -> Web Server (uid www)

-The app container, started as root, spawns the user application processes and a public web server.
-The app container communicates with the web server via a pipe.
+Should a child process of the App Container die unexpectedly, the App Container will start it same process.

 ### Supervisor